graninas/automatic-whitebox-testing-showcase/README.md

   | MockedConn DBName
 ```

-It’s also serializable in sense the corresponding entry will keep some useful info about it, namely, a DBName:
+It’s also serializable in sense the corresponding entry will keep some useful info about it, namely, a `DBName`:

 ```haskell
 data ConnectEntry = ConnectEntry